Action Network · Data Study · World Cup 2026

 Fatigue Index: Normalised 0–100 within the USA squad.
 The player with the highest total minutes (Chris Richards, 4,609) scores 100.
 The lowest (Giovanni Reyna, 758) scores 0.
 All others scale proportionally.
 The index is squad-relative, not cross-national.

-Exclusions: FIFA Club World Cup appearances removed for consistent cross-player comparison. Álex Zendejas (Club América, Liga MX) classified as non-MLS for this analysis.
+Exclusions: FIFA Club World Cup appearances removed for consistent cross-player comparison.
+Alex Zendejas (Club America, Liga MX) classified as non-MLS for this analysis.

 Data extracted: June 2026.